 Have you ever wondered what actors share your birth year?
-To find out, Stacker organized a list of celebrities’ ages by looking at the top 10 actors for each year using IMDb’s STARmeter, and combining that with the most monthly Wikipedia page views for November 2017 through December 2018.
-This gallery begins with 1918, when William Holden of "The Wild Bunch" came into the world, and concludes in 2006 with Jacob Tremblay of "Before I Wake" fame.
-Hard as it is to believe, “Home Alone” child actor Macaulay Culkin is now 38 years old—and the late Marlon Brando was born 95 years ago.
+To find out, Stacker organized a list of celebrities' ages by looking at the top 10 actors for each year using IMDb's STARmeter and combined that with the most monthly Wikipedia page views for January through December 2020.
+This gallery begins with 1918, when William Holden of "The Wild Bunch" came into the world, and concludes with 2006 and Jacob Tremblay of "Room" and "Before I Wake" fame.

-Keep reading for more surprises, and to see which famous actor has the same birth year as you.
+Keep reading for more surprises, and to see which famous actor was born the same year as you were born.

 1918: William Holden

-William Holden is one of the rare Golden Age of Hollywood actors who also appeared on TV, even winning a Primetime Emmy award for Best Actor in "The Blue Knight."
-But Holden is most famous for being a silver screen star with epic performances in "Sunset Boulevard" and “Network,” which earned him Oscar nominations.
-He won Best Actor at the Academy Awards in 1954 for “Stalag 17.”
+William Holden is one of the rare Golden Age of Hollywood actors who also appeared on TV, even winning a Primetime Emmy for best actor in "The Blue Knight."
+But Holden is most famous for being a silver screen star with epic performances in "Sunset Boulevard" and "Network," which earned him Oscar nominations.
+He won best actor at the Academy Awards in 1954 for "Stalag 17."

 1920: Mickey Rooney

-- Notable work: "It's a Mad Mad Mad Mad World," "Breakfast at Tiffany's," "Babes in Arms," "Night at the Museum"
+- Notable works: "It's a Mad Mad Mad Mad World," "Breakfast at Tiffany's," "Babes in Arms," "Night at the Museum"

 Mickey Rooney had one of the longest careers in the history of cinema, with 336 acting credits.
-Rooney has two Oscars, two Golden Globes, a Primetime Emmy, and countless other awards.
-His most famous roles include the (now problematic) Mr. Yunioshi in "Breakfast at Tiffany's," the lead in the original “Night at the Museum,” and Dingbell in “It’s a Mad Mad Mad Mad World.”
+He took home two Oscars, two Golden Globes, a Primetime Emmy, and countless other awards.
+He first appeared in his parents' vaudeville act as a toddler and as a teenager won stardom in "Boys Town" and in movies with Judy Garland and Elizabeth Taylor.
+His most famous roles included the now problematic Mr. Yunioshi in "Breakfast at Tiffany's," the lead in the original "Night at the Museum," and Dingbell in "It's a Mad Mad Mad Mad World."

 1921: Charles Bronson

-- Notable work: "Once Upon a Time in the West," "Death Wish," "The Great Escape," "The Magnificent Seven"
+- Notable works: "Once Upon a Time in the West," "Death Wish," "The Great Escape," "The Magnificent Seven"

 1923: Richard Attenborough